From First DUI to Death Penalty

 Two Simultaneous Legal Battles

-A child abuse allegation in Florida triggers two separate proceedings.
+Importantly, a child abuse allegation in Florida triggers two separate proceedings.

 - Dependency Court: A civil process determining whether the state will remove your child from your custody.